dogtagpki/pki/docs/installation/openshift/Deploying_PKI_ACME_Responder_on_OpenShift.md

 $ oc delete pods -l app=pki-acme
 ```

-## Deploying Persistent Database
+## Deploying Permanent Database

-To deploy a persistent database, use OpenShift console or **oc new-app** command.
+To deploy a permanent database, use OpenShift console or **oc new-app** command.
 For example, deploy a PostgreSQL database with the following command:

 ```